 One of the resources that borrowers should check out is the student loan calculator, which can be used to preview various repayment options and how they may impact your loan, including interest paid and time to repayment.

-EdFinancial also dedicates an entire page to military benefits, making it easier for those who serve our country to access information about benefits and repayment options that are reserved for student loan borrowers in the military.
+EdFinancial also dedicates an entire page to military benefits, making it easier for those who serve to access information about benefits and repayment options reserved for student loan borrowers in the military.
 This includes a designated email and customer service line for service members.